- Address: 804 Wellman Avenue, Huntsville

 The first thing you think when you step inside Huntsville native Susan Blevins’ shop is, Oh my goodness, my whole childhood is in here!
 Upon closer inspection, you’ll get verification that’s true, but there’s SO much more than nostalgia on the shelves.

-The Toy Place Downtown is tucked away off of Meridian Street, in an area also known as The Lumber Yard.
-It shares a parking lot with the dog park and is a short walk away from Garden Cove.
+The Toy Place Downtown is tucked away off of Pratt Avenue in the Five Points Huntsville area.
 From retro board games and yodeling pickles to chemistry sets and paper dolls, this toy store is literally stacked from floor to ceiling with cool stuff.

 If you’ve never stepped inside, the next few weeks and months is a great time to do so.
-The shop is stocked with new inventory after Susan went to Market, and just in time for Valentine’s Day and Mardi Gras.
-There will be a special Mardi Gras Open House to kick off the Easter season on February 20th, and you are guaranteed an original Easter basket if you pick up things here.
+The shop is stocked with new inventory after Susan went to Market, and just in time for Christmas and the Holiday Season.

 What is the most challenging thing for you about owning a business?